 - What are the advantages and disadvantages of a multiplicative model of how factors influence duration?

 - What are the advantages and disadvantages of a data-driven model of duration prediction?

 - Why might greater variability in vowel or consonant duration point to a stress-timed language?

-- Why is it a bad idea to perform multiple t-tests on the same data set, looking for significant differences?
+- Why is it a bad idea to perform multiple t-tests on the same data set when looking for significant differences?